-We are accepting applications for the fall 2016 AMSN program.
+We are accepting applications for the fall 2017 AMSN program.
 The School of Nursing admits students on a rolling basis typically beginning in February.
-Although the application deadline is July 1, we encourage students to apply and have all supporting documents in as soon as possible as space is limited.
+Although the application deadline is July 1, we encourage students to apply and have all supporting documents submitted by February 1 as space is limited.

 Saint Louis University School of Nursing is excited to offer the first Accelerated Master's of Science in Nursing (AMSN) program in Missouri.
 This 21 month (5 semester) program is designed for individuals who are not Registered Nurses but have already earned a baccalaureate degree in another field.
 The graduate will earn a Master's of Science in Nursing (MSN) and be prepared to sit for both the nursing licensure exam and certification as a Clinical Nurse Leader.